gramineproject/gramine/Documentation/devel/debugging.rst

 ------------------------------------

-Building Gramine with ``--buildtype=debug`` enables debug symbols and GDB integration, but disables optimizations.
+Building Gramine with ``--buildtype=debug`` enables debug symbols and GDB integration but disables optimizations.
 This is usually the right thing to do: optimized builds are harder to debug, as they may cause GDB to display confusing tracebacks or garbage data.